 By this point, you’ve already admitted and accepted that your life as an addict has become unmanageable, began a relationship with a higher power, and committed to turning over all your control to this power.
-In Alcoholics Anonymous, next is step four, the infamously scary step:
+In Alcoholics Anonymous, next is step four of AA, the infamously scary step:

 Made a searching and fearless moral inventory of ourselves.

 Self-reflection should be a constant part of your journey on the 12 steps.
 In fact, the whole journey should be a process of steady personal growth.
 However, in step four of AA, we take this reflection much deeper than ever before.

 In the moment, this searching and fearless moral inventory may hurt, but in the long run, you’re setting yourself up for success.

 In step four of AA, the goal is to identify any negative thoughts or beliefs that have fueled your actions throughout your life.
 While taking this moral inventory, you cannot blame any other people or external circumstances.
 This is your opportunity to take responsibility for all of your past actions.

 Many people find it scary to examine themselves in such detail, to be confronted by their flaws.
 It can be embarrassing, shameful, or even downright painful.